Wesley A. Brown: Early life

 Wesley Brown was born on April 3, 1927, in Baltimore, Maryland.
 He was graduated from Dunbar High School in Washington, DC, where he was Cadet Corps Battalion Commander during his senior year.
 He became the first in his family to attend college, at Howard University, a historically black college.

 Naval career

-Brown was nominated for admission and later appointed to the Naval Academy by New York Congressman Adam Clayton Powell, Jr. Brown entered the Academy on June 30, 1945, as the sixth African American to be admitted.
+Brown was nominated for admission and later appointed to the Naval Academy by New York Congressman Adam Clayton Powell Jr. Brown entered the Academy on June 30, 1945, as the sixth African American to be admitted.
 On June 3, 1949, he was the first to graduate from the institution.
-He was an accomplished athlete, running cross-country with fellow Academy classmate Jimmy Carter, who became the 39th president.
+He was an accomplished athlete, running cross-country with fellow Academy Schoolmate- Jimmy Carter, who became the 39th president.
 The experiences of the first five African Americans admitted to the academy and the challenges Brown and the others faced are documented in the book Breaking the Color Barrier: The US Naval Academy's First Black Midshipmen and the Struggle for Racial Equality, written by Navy historian Robert J. Schneller Jr.